There seem to be many stereotypes about Canada. But even the most experienced travelers aren’t sure how many of them are actually true.

 We like being weird.
 It makes us unique.

-These are the Canadian Stereotypes that these two insane Canucks have debunked.
-What do you think Canada is?
-We’d love to hear from you in the comments.
+These are the Canadian stereotypes that we wanted to debunk.
+What other things did you hear about Canada that sound dubious or unbelievable?
+We’d love to hear from you in the comments!